opnfv/copper/docs/design/usecases.rst

 ..............

-As a service provider, I need to ensure that applications which have not been designed for exposure in a DMZ zone, are not attached to DMZ networks.
+As a service provider, I need to ensure that applications which have not been designed for exposure in a DMZ zone are not attached to DMZ networks.

 An example implementation is shown in the Congress use case test "DMZ Placement" (dmz.sh) in the Copper repo under the tests folder.
 This test:

   * Identifies VMs connected to a DMZ (currently identified through a specifically-named security group)
-  * Identifes VMs connected to a DMZ, which are by policy not allowed to be (currently implemented through an image tag intended to identify images that are "authorized" i.e. tested and secure, to be DMZ-connected)
+  * Identifies VMs connected to a DMZ, which are by policy not allowed to be (currently implemented through an image tag intended to identify images that are "authorized" i.e. tested and secure, to be DMZ-connected)
   * Reactively enforces the dmz placement rule by pausing VMs found to be in violation of the policy.

 As implemented through OpenStack Congress: